 - Very Loosely Based on a True Story: The character of Maréchal was based on a French fighter pilot called Pinsard whom Jean Renoir had met during the war and who had made multiple escapes from German POW camps.

 - The Von Trope Family: Von Rauffenstein comments on the aristocratic duties imposed by his name.

-- We Need a Distraction: De Boldieu hits on the idea of facilitating the escape of Maréchal and Rosenthal by making a big ruckus to distract the guards.
+- We Need a Distraction: De Boeldieu hits on the idea of facilitating the escape of Maréchal and Rosenthal by making a big ruckus to distract the guards.

-- Worthy Opponent: De Boldieu and von Rauffenstein form a legitimate friendship.
+- Worthy Opponent: De Boeldieu and von Rauffenstein form a legitimate friendship.